 Do you love God or money?

 We also believe that getting rich should be the last thing on most Preachers and Pastors' minds.
 We encourage truly missionary Churches, Pastors and Radio Ministries to join our Christian network, as they will have the greatest impact on our worldwide audience.

-If you are primarily trying to raise funds with a radio broadcast to Europe, Africa or Asia, we do strongly discourage you from bringing your program over European Gospel Radio.
-Results will be disappointing.
+If you are primarily trying to raise funds with a radio broadcast to Europe, Africa or Asia, we do strongly discourage you from bringing your program over to European Gospel Radio.
+The results will be disappointing.
 Our target is not the United States of America (USA).
-Most of our listeners in Asia and Africa do not have a bank account or credit card, and will not send you any check in the mail.
-They also live in remote areas, where there is limited or no electricity, no cell phones, no email or web access.
+Most of our listeners in Asia and Africa do not have a bank account or credit card and will not send you any checks in the mail.
+They also live in remote areas with limited or no electricity, cell phones, and email or web access.
 To be frank, Europeans are tight with their money and sceptical of appeals for donations.
 This is simply the nature of society.

 Therefore, we ask you please NOT to contact us if you are just a Christian fund-raiser or a money-making venture!